aker-cl/utilesJS/README.md

 ### v0.2.5 - Aug 16, 2023

-- discountPrice function now just return de new price
+- DiscountPrice function now just return de new price
 - Correction of variable in function listenerInputsFilter of utiles.js
 - Add .d.ts to utiles.js